 It’s easy to assume that the biggest factor affecting where customers do their business is cost, but the reality is often quite different.
 The service experience plays a much more significant role in determining where customers are willing to spend their money.

-Consumers spend more with companies providing excellent service
+Consumers spend more on companies providing excellent service

 - 74% of consumers say they have spent more with a company because of a history of positive customer service experiences